At The Regis School students are expected to wear the school uniform outlined below.

 - Tailored black trousers that are not stretch material and are loose at the ankles (at least 7 inch hem)

-- Plain black school shoes* (plain black or plain white ankle socks)
+- Plain black school shoes* (plain black or grey ankle socks NO WHITE SOCKS)

 Optional for girls – Bespoke school skirt (available from our supplier) worn at orginal length (unaltered)